0xDecentralizer/0Xdecentralizer/README.md

 I’m a passionate blockchain developer focused on building secure, scalable, and efficient smart contracts using Solidity.
 My interests lie in low-level EVM mechanics, DeFi protocols, and tooling for Ethereum developers.
 I enjoy working with frameworks like Foundry and Hardhat to push the boundaries of what's possible in decentralized systems.

-Currently diving deeper into protocol-level security and on-chain infrastructure.
+Currently diving deeper into protocol-level security and learn new skills like Rust language.

 ---